mikerdean/jinq/readme.md

 # jinq

-`jinq` is a project inspired by much use of LINQ in C#.
+`jinq` is a project inspired by LINQ in C#.
 This is a **fun** project to attempt a reproduction of those interfaces in Javascript.

-Yes, I realise that Javascript arrays have a lot of these sorts of functions built in already.

 ## Installation